 LUG NUTS should be checked every 50 miles for the first 200 miles or whenever a wheel has been reinstalled.
 If lug nuts continue to loosen, they should be replaced.
-Be certain to use the proper torque (85 to 95 ft/lbs).
+Be certain to use the proper torque (85 to 95 ft./lbs. standard steel wheels and 125 ft./lbs. for aluminum wheels).